Peugeot 208: Facelift

 In July 2023, Peugeot announced a facelift for the second generation 208.

 The updated model has a new front end with new headlights, front apron and grille, while it receives new tail lights in the back.
-LED headlights and partial LED tail lights are now standard, with full LED options available.
-The grille maintains its overall proportions but has new designs with body coloured elements (except for the base trim) and the apron now incorporates three vertical lines as the new light signature and DRLs.
+LED headlights and partial LED tail lights became standard, with full LED options available.
+The grille maintains its overall proportions but has new designs with body coloured elements (except for the base trim) and the apron incorporated three vertical lines as the new light signature and DRLs.
 New colours are also available.

-In the interior, the infotaintment system now comes with a 10-inch display as standard (as opposed to 7-inch in the pre-facelift model), but the cockpit remains analogue for the base trim.
+In the interior, the infotaintment system became equipped with a 10-inch display as standard (as opposed to 7-inch in the pre-facelift model), but the cockpit remains analogue for the base trim.
 New fabrics are also available.

 The PureTech 75 and 100 engines with manual gearboxes remain in the lineup, while the automatic PureTech 100 and 130 get a new 48V hybrid system which can run in electric mode at times.
 The e-208 has a new powertrain which outputs 115 kW and has an increased range of 400 km.